ENGINEERING

 Bridges

 Suspension bridges with cables made of woven bamboo strips were used in China no later than the first century B.C.E. but there is no record, of its use in western Islam or Europe before the Renaissance.
-This does not mean that they were not used and indeed it would be strange if this simple and effective method of crossing ravines was unknown in the Zagros, the Taurus and the mountainous regions of Spain and North Africa.
-Similarly, we have no firm evidence for the use of cantilever bridges in Islam, apart from Afghanistan, where they had been built from, at the latest, the fifth century C.E. onwards.
+This does not mean that they were not used and indeed it would be strange if this simple and effective method of crossing ravines was unknown in the Zagros, the Taurus and the mountainous regions of Spain and North Africa .
+Similarly, we have no firm evidence for the use of cantilever bridges in Islam, apart from Afghanistan , where they had been built from, at the latest, the fifth century C.E. onwards.
 These are also an excellent method of crossing ravines in hilly country, but being made of timber they do not have a long life nor do they leave traces, particularly since in many cases modern bridges may have been built at their sites.
 Usually a timber substructure is built into a masonry abutment on either bank, and the longitudinal and transverse beams to carry the roadway extend from the top of this supporting structure.
 At the centre the two cantilever spans support a short beam section (see Figure 3).
-Large modern steel bridges, such as the Forth railway bridge in Scotland, are built on exactly the same principle.
+Large modern steel bridges, such as the Forth railway bridge in Scotland , are built on exactly the same principle.
 In the fourth/tenth century a bridge over the River Tab in Iran was described briefly by Ibn Hawqal.
 He says that the river was crossed by a wooden bridge “suspended between the sky and the water, its height above the water about 10 cubits”.
 He may, of course, have seen a suspension bridge, but the cantilever type seems more likely, especially since he makes no mention of ropes.

 Fig. 3 –Types of bridges

 There are frequent references to pontoon bridges in the works of Arabic writers.
 They were very common in Iraq for crossing the two rivers and the major irrigation canals.
-In the fourth/tenth century there were two pontoon bridges over the Tigris at Baghdad, but only one was in use; the other, having fallen into disrepair, was closed, because few people used it.
+In the fourth/tenth century there were two pontoon bridges over the Tigris at Baghdad , but only one was in use; the other, having fallen into disrepair, was closed, because few people used it.
 Ibn Jubayr, writing towards the close of the sixth/twelfth century, described a bridge of large boats over the Euphrates at Hilla.
 It had chains on either side “like twisted rods” which were secured to wooden anchorages on the banks.
-He also mentions a similar, but larger, bridge over a canal near Baghdad.
-There were also pontoon bridges on the rivers of Khuzistan, the Iranian province adjoining Iraq, and on the Helmand river in Sijistan (now western Afghanistan).
+He also mentions a similar, but larger, bridge over a canal near Baghdad .
+There were also pontoon bridges on the rivers of Khuzistan, the Iranian province adjoining Iraq , and on the Helmand river in Sijistan (now western Afghanistan ).
 There seems to have been a pontoon bridge at Fustat (now Old Cairo) in Egypt for many years.
 In the early part of the fourth/tenth century, al-Istakhri says that one bridge crossed from the city to the island and a second bridge from the island to the far bank of the river.
 About two centuries later, al-Idrisi describes the same arrangement, adding that there were thirty boats in the first bridge and sixty in the second.

 Before the introduction of modern materials the masonry arch provided the best solution for the spanning of watercourses and other obstacles.
 Although they are relatively expensive to build, well-constructed arch bridges can last for centuries and they do not interfere with river traffic to the same extent as pontoon bridges or the many piers of multiple-span beam bridges.
 Their durability is proved by the survival of many medieval bridges, intended only for the passage of people and animals, but now sustaining the full load of modern traffic.

-Many fine buildings were constructed in the first Islamic century: the Dome of the Rock in Jerusalem, the Great Mosque in Damascus, the second Great Mosques in Kufa and Basra and the desert palaces of the Umayyads – to name only some of the more notable buildings.
-Once established, the tradition for fine architecture continued to flourish in Islam, as witnessed, for example, by al-Mansur’s Baghdad, the works of Ibn Tulun in Egypt, the Great Mosque of Cordoba and the Alhambra palace in Granada, the complex of splendid buildings in Isfahan and so on.
+Many fine buildings were constructed in the first Islamic century: the Dome of the Rock in Jerusalem , the Great Mosque in Damascus , the second Great Mosques in Kufa and Basra and the desert palaces of the Umayyads – to name only some of the more notable buildings.
+Once established, the tradition for fine architecture continued to flourish in Islam, as witnessed, for example, by al-Mansur’s Baghdad , the works of Ibn Tulun in Egypt , the Great Mosque of Cordoba and the Alhambra palace in Granada , the complex of splendid buildings in Isfahan and so on.
 Many well-illustrated books have been devoted to describing Islamic buildings and it is clearly beyond the scope of this chapter to attempt even a brief summary of the Muslim architectural achievement.
 Instead, we shall confine our attention to the most basic element in any building – the materials of construction.

 The Muslim geographers usually tell us which type of material was used to construct a given town or city.
 This could be unfired bricks (labin or tub), fired bricks (ajurr), stone (hajar) or timber.
 In medieval times timber was more plentiful than it is today, but even so the practice of constructing the main structures of buildings in this material was not widespread.
-The city of Bukhara was mostly timber-built and the houses in the town of Siraf on the Gulf were made of teak, and timber was also widely used in parts of Spain.
-Perhaps the most important example of timber used as a structural material is the Dome of the Rock in Jerusalem, in which the dome itself consists of two independent wooden shells, the outer one covered with lead sheets.
+The city of Bukhara was mostly timber-built and the houses in the town of Siraf on the Gulf were made of teak, and timber was also widely used in parts of Spain .
+Perhaps the most important example of timber used as a structural material is the Dome of the Rock in Jerusalem , in which the dome itself consists of two independent wooden shells, the outer one covered with lead sheets.
 In general, however, timber was used in conjunction with other materials where some resistance to tensile stresses was necessary, as in lintels over doors and windows, and roof rafters.

 The choice of material to be used in a particular building depends upon a number of factors: the availability of a material locally, cost, time and the purpose of the building.
 Thus it is noticeable that cut masonry was often preferred for religious buildings whereas other large buildings in the same region might be constructed from cheaper materials.
 Syria can be said to be the region, par excellence, for fine stonework in ashlar masonry, i.e. masonry in which each block is carefully cut to size, with straight edges and plane surfaces.
 This tradition has persisted in Syria to the present day; the local limestone weathers to a beautiful amber colour that is very pleasing to the eye.
-Ashlar work was also common in Spain (doubtless due to Syrian influence), Egypt and parts of North Africa.
+Ashlar work was also common in Spain (doubtless due to Syrian influence), Egypt and parts of North Africa .
 Sometimes money and time were saved by building the wall in random rubble and facing it with ashlar.
 The mortar was based upon either lime or gypsum mixed with soft sand.

 The use of unfired bricks was common in early Antiquity and is still widespread today.
 The clay which is the main constituent of the bricks is readily available in many parts of the world and houses made from this material are warm in winter and cool in summer.
 Moreover, its use is not confined to the building of small dwelling houses.
 Some of the multi-storey houses in southern Arabia are made of unfired bricks, and they can also be used in vaults and domes.
 They cannot, however, be used in areas with high rainfall, for heavy rains cause severe deterioration to the walls to the point of making them disintegrate.
 The labina generally has a geometric, fairly regular shape, that of a parallel-sided rectangle, whose variable dimensions often have the ratio 4 x 2 x 1 (e.g. length 56 cm, width 28, thickness 14, or 36 x 18 x 9) but in South Arabia 45 x 35 x 5 is usual and in Iran 20 x 20 x 4.
 To prepare the mixture for the bricks, the loam or clay is thoroughly soaked, mixed with straw and chaff and trodden with the bare feet.
 It is then carried in baskets to the moulders.
 Each moulder has a wooden mould, just an open frame.
 He covers the ground with a thin layer of chaff, puts the moulding frame flat on the ground, throws a quantity of the mud-straw mix into the mould, beats it into the corners with his bare hands, and scrapes off any surplus with a small straight-edge.
 He lifts the frame with a swift movement, leaving the fresh brick on the ground, and places the frame next to the brick just made.
 Moulding row after row in this way, he makes about 250 bricks in an hour.
 Unfired bricks are jointed with a mortar made with a mixture of lime or ash and are usually lined with a coating of earth mixed with lime or plaster.

-Burnt bricks were already made in the fourth millenium B.C.E in Babylonia and in Iran. kilns have been unearthed going back into the first millenium B.C.E.
+Burnt bricks were already made in the fourth millenium B.C.E in Babylonia and in Iran . kilns have been unearthed going back into the first millenium B.C.E.
 They are still in common use in many parts of the Muslim world.
 They are generally smaller than unfired bricks, and the preparation of the clay for them is more thorough – it has to be slaked and sieved to clean it of impurities, and additives are sometimes included, e.g. grey sand to give the bricks a whitish tinge.
 After moulding they are left in the open, lying fiat, for 24 hours, and then turned on edge and left to dry for another three days before being stacked in the kiln.
 The kiln is similar to that of the potters, and consists of a furnace with a firing room on top of it.
 Buildings made exclusively from burnt bricks are rare.
 More usually they are combined with other materials.
-The Qasr al-Hayr al-Gharbi in Syria, for example, built in the first Islamic century, consists of a wall of limestone, fired bricks and unfired bricks at the top.
+The Qasr al-Hayr al-Gharbi in Syria , for example, built in the first Islamic century, consists of a wall of limestone, fired bricks and unfired bricks at the top.
 Burnt bricks were (and are) used for certain parts of buildings such as arches, vaults and staircases, and put to good use by architects to vary the decoration of their works.
 From the sixth/twelfth century, the glazed brick has offered the possibility of obtaining similar effects to those of mosaic.

-In urban communities, quality control of building was exercised by an official called the muhtasib.
+The technique of cobwork (tabya) was described in detail by Ibn Khaldun in his Muqaddima, which implies that he thought it a characteristically Muslim practice.
+Earth with which chalk and crushed baked earth or broken stones are often mixed is rammed between two boards kept parallel by beams.
+The wall is plastered over, often in such a way as to simulate joints of heavy bond-work beneath.
+When this plaster falls, the regularly spaced holes left by the beams become visible.
+In the Muslim West cobwork became general in the fifth/eleventh and sixth/twelfth centuries, especially in military building.
+In the Maghrib it seems to have been an importation from In urban communities, quality control of building was exercised by an official called the muhtasib.
 His duties were very wide-ranging, since he was appointed by the ruler to supervise the affairs of the market, including the maintenance of moral standards and religious observance; quality and quantity control over retailers and manufacturers; sanitation and water supply; and checking the manufacture of building materials.
 In this last respect the hisba manuals (books written for the guidance of the muhtasib) contain a good deal of useful information.
 For example, the widths of walls and the dimensions of beams were checked with wooden templates, to ensure that the measurements were not less than the minimum specified.

 Surveying

 The basic requirements for public works surveying, as in the setting-out of large buildings, the excavation of canals, etc. are levelling and alignment.
 Whereas nowadays levelling is done with an optical instrument and a graduated staff, in earlier times two such staffs were needed in conjunction with a simple but effective instrument.
 Three such instruments are described in an Iraqi treatise of the fifth/eleventh century.
 The first of these is a wooden board about 70 cm long by 8 cm wide.
 In the centre of the board a line is drawn which meets both edges at a right angle.
 A plumb line is fixed to this line, near one of the edges.
 Two hooks are fixed to this edge (see Figure 4a).
 The second instrument consists of an equilateral triangle, with two hooks soldered to the ends of one of its sides.
 A narrow hole is drilled through the centre of this side, to take the cord of a plumb line (Figure 4b).
 To use either instrument, it was suspended to a wire or cord stretched tightly between the two graduated staffs.
 One end of the wire was moved up and down until the plumb line coincided with the line on the board or the corner of the triangle.
 The difference between the readings on the two staffs gave the level difference.
 The third instrument is called the ‘reed-level’.
 A narrow longitudinal hole is bored through a long straight reed, and a radial hole is made into this bore at the centre.
 The reed was held roughly horizontally by two assistants between the two staffs, which were held vertically by two other assistants.
 A fifth assistant then allowed water to drip into the central hole from a piece of rag.
 When the flow of water from each end of the reed was equal the reed was truly horizontal.
 As with the first two instruments, the surveyor then read and recorded the heights on the two staffs.
 Quite accurate levelling could be carried out over long distances by repeating the operation with any of these instruments.
-At the end of the survey the ‘rises’ and ‘falls’ were totalled and the difference between the totals gave the difference in level between the start and finish points.
+At the end of the survey the ‘rises’ and ‘falls’ were totalled and the difference between the totals gave the difference in level between the start and finish points.Fig.
+4

 For setting out straight lines and for measuring distances ropes were used, with knots at intervals to mark the dimensions.
 A rotatable alidade, provided with sighting holes and mounted on a plane surface, could also be used for alignment.
 The astrolabe, which we shall meet in a later section as an instrument for astronomical observation and computation, was also widely used for land surveying.
 Here we are concerned only with the back of the instrument, which consisted of an alidade turning about a central pivot, its ends moving over a graduated circle, each quadrant of which was divided into 90 degrees.
 In the lower half of the face was a rectangle, one side of which was divided radially into decimals, the other side into duo-decimals (see Figure 5).